4 min read

-Many factors have contributed to staffing shortages in EMS across the United States, as well as ambulance services in the UK and Australia.
-These factors will need to be addressed soon.
-In the meantime, however, those still on the job are left looking for ways to continue providing care for their patients.
-Staffing shortages are hard enough but are made even worse for those left behind when the lack of providers starts to impact the level of care they can provide.
+While many factors have contributed to the EMS industry’s poor recruitment and retention rates, the shortage itself has become a significant pain point for providers.
+Those still on the job are left looking for ways to continue providing high-quality care for their patients amid limited resources and increasing burnout.
+Difficult staffing shortages are made even worse for those left behind when the lack of providers starts to impact the level of care available to patients.

-Over the past year, telehealth became a favored tool in non-emergent care for helping clinicians treat patients from a distance.
+Over the past few years, telehealth has become a favored tool in non-emergent care for helping clinicians treat patients from a distance.
 However, many EMS organizations are now discovering that leveraging telehealth as a part of normal practice can actually help save time, preserve resources, and increase the output of smaller crews.

 If you're struggling with staffing shortages, here are a few ways telehealth may be able to help you work with the resources you have.